LudgerHentschel/unifiedig/docs/releasing.md

 When explicitly authorized to publish, create the matching tag and GitHub release after CI passes.
 This workflow intentionally leaves version selection, release creation, PyPI publication, and repository visibility to the maintainer.

+## Documentation site

+The separate Documentation workflow builds and deploys GitHub Pages from `main`, without requiring a package version tag.
+See [building the documentation](building.md) for Pages settings and manually rerunning deployment after enabling Pages.

 ## Dependency policy